artplan21/mhplus-prototype/README.md

 # path-layout

 - [Build](./Build)
-  Place everthing that is needed to build the prototype here.
+  • Place everthing that is needed to build the prototype here.
-  For example:
+  • For example:
   - SASS/Less related frameworks and scripts (excluding the actual *.sass, *,scss or *.less files)
   - Javascript build stuff, like grunt.js or the like …
 - [Resources](./Resources)
   - [Public](./Resources/Public)
     - [Prototype](./Resources/Public/Pototype)
+      place prototype-markup files (*.html) here
     - [Scripts](./Resources/Public/Scripts)
+      • place (public, minified) javascript here
+      • try to put their (raw not minified) sources under [Resources/Private/Sources](./Resources/Private/Sources)
     - [Styles](./Resources/Public/Styles)
-      stylesheets (css)
+      • place (public, minified) stylesheets (css) here
+      • try to put their (raw not minified) sources under [Resources/Private/Sources](./Resources/Private/Sources)
-      use subfolders if needed
+      • use subfolders if needed
       - [Images](./Resources/Public/Styles/Images)
-        - images which are referenced via stylesheet
+        • images which are referenced via stylesheet
-        - sprites
+        • sprites
     - [Images](./Resources/Public/Images)
-      - images which are part of the layout and/or not (only) referenced via stylesheet
+      • images which are part of the layout and/or not (only) referenced via stylesheet
     - [Icons](./Resources/Public/Icons)
-      - iconic files which are not part of any sprite
+      • iconic files which are not part of any sprite
   - [Private](./Resources/Private)
     - [Sources](./Resources/Private/Sources)
-      stylesheet sources *.sass, *,scss or *.less, if needed uncompiled javascripts sources, if needed
+      • stylesheet sources *.sass, *,scss or *.less, if needed
+      • uncompiled javascripts sources, if needed
+      • sprite-source files, if needed
     - [Prototype](./Resources/Private/Prototype)
-      the prototype will be moved here as soon as this is released (published)
+      • the prototype will be moved here as soon as this is released (published)
     - [Templates](./Resources/Private/Templates)
-      Fluid-templates, as soon as those are relevant
+      • Fluid-templates, as soon as those are relevant
+      • other markup-templates, as soon as those are relevant
     - [Layouts](./Resources/Private/Layouts)
-      Fluid-layouts, as soon as those are relevant
+      • Fluid-layouts, as soon as those are relevant
     - [Partials](./Resources/Private/Partials)
-      Fluid-partials, as soon as those are relevant
+      • Fluid-partials, as soon as those are relevant